Atrovast/ovsam/README.md

 [![Open in OpenXLab](https://cdn-static.openxlab.org.cn/app-center/openxlab_app.svg)](https://openxlab.org.cn/apps/detail/houshaowei/Open-Vocabulary_SAM)

 ## 👀 Overview
+imported amg, function not checked. download the weights from [Hugging Face](https://huggingface.co/HarborYuan/ovsam_models) and put them into the folder from config.

 We introduce the Open-Vocabulary SAM, a SAM-inspired model designed for simultaneous interactive segmentation and recognition, leveraging two unique knowledge transfer modules: SAM2CLIP and CLIP2SAM.
 The former adapts SAM's knowledge into the CLIP via distillation and learnable transformer adapters, while the latter transfers CLIP knowledge into SAM, enhancing its recognition capabilities.

 <p>